conda/conda-dot-org/learn/specifications/packages/menu.md

       "activate": true,  # activate conda environment before running 'command' "terminal": false, # open in terminal and leave it open "platforms": {
-        # To create the menu item for a fiven platform, the key must be present in this
+        # To create the menu item for a given platform, the key must be present in this
         # dictionary.
 Presence is enough; the value can just be the empty dictionary: {}.
         "linux": {
           # See XDG Desktop standard for details